Ozma laughed at the wistful expression in the girl's eyes, and then she drew Dorothy to her and kissed her.

 "Elphie, get in the cab, don't be a fool," Glinda cried.
 The driver was adjusting the reins and yelling at Elphaba to sod off."You'll be all right," Elphaba said, "and now you're a seasoned traveler.
 This is just the return leg of a voyage you already know."
 She put her face against Glinda's and kissed her.
 "Hold out, if you can," she murmured, and kissed her again, "Hold out, my sweet."

-- The Big Bang Theory: Penny gave several of these kisses to Leonard (even before they started dating), Sheldon and Raj over the course of the series.
+- The Big Bang Theory: Penny gave several of these kisses to Leonard (even before they started dating), Sheldon, and Raj over the course of the series.

 - Joey is auditioning for a part that requires him to kiss another man, and Chandler and Ross refuse to help him practice (though Phoebe agrees and kisses him).
 At the end of the episode, Ross finally caves in and kisses Joey— but he doesn't realize that at this point the audition is already over.
+Joey remarks that Ross is a very good kisser.

 - At one point, the girls lose a bet and are forced to switch apartments with the guys.
 After a few episodes, Monica and Rachel persuade them to switch back by offering to kiss each other for sixty seconds straight (it works).